There are several different ways you might meet our entry criteria for a bachelor's degree or undergraduate diploma at Lincoln.

 - A minimum grade of D in Maths at IGCSE level or the required NCEA credits.

-Students transferring from another tertiary institution may apply for admission with credit.
+Students transferring from another tertiary institution should apply for admission with credit.
 Credit is awarded to recognise the quality, nature, level and achievement of previous study taken at recognised tertiary institutions.
 Transferred credit can contribute to the total credit required to complete a Lincoln qualification and enable students to access courses at higher levels.

 Admission ad eundem statum with credit